 By Katie Priest, Nov.
 12, 2024

-Proposition 6 continues the practice of using involuntary labor as punishment for prisoners, more aptly called slavery.
+The failure of Proposition 6 continues the practice of using involuntary labor as punishment for prisoners, more aptly called slavery.
 Proposition 36 brought back three-strike laws.
 These are laws that would lead a third offense to harsher prison sentences, often 25 years to life.

 Both will harm marginalized populations.

 When slavery was outlawed in the United States after the Civil War in the 13th amendment, all forms of slavery were prohibited, except for the use of slavery as punishment.
 If Proposition 6 passed, California would no longer allow the practice .
 This all comes in addition to the reelection of Donald Trump.
-In the subsequent days since that announcement, California Governor Gavin Newsome announced a commitment to combat some of the policies that could be coming down the pipe.
+In the subsequent days since that announcement, California Governor Gavin Newsom announced a commitment to combat some of the policies that could be coming down the pipe.

 This still raises concerns because when left up to the citizens, California can’t stop slavery.
 How can we expect California to fight back from the policies laid out by Trump that will ultimately harm marginalized people further.